 Chapter 7 – The Future – a Green Planet?

-Our first full year with a zero-carbon footprint will be 2018.
-In 2018 I expect to add more solar panels and replace our gas-guzzling cars with electric powered ones.
+2019 was our first full year with a zero-carbon footprint on our house.
+Our swimming pool already has a zero-carbon footprint.
+In 2020, I expect to add more solar panels and to replace our gas-guzzling cars with electric-powered ones.
 The electric cars will be charged from the additional solar panels so we will then have a zero-carbon footprint on our house and our cars.
 That will save 75 tons of carbon dioxide from being emitted into the atmosphere.
 Each year.
 Every year.
 Forever.

 The fab four of insulation, heat pumps, solar panels and triple-glazed windows will have to become the fab five (there was, afterall, a fifth Beatle – George Martin, the Fab Four’s producer) by adding electric cars charged by solar panels.